thaustein/laxar/docs/manuals/infrastructure_and_tools.md

 ### The LaxarJS Development Server

-The development server based on based on [Express](http://expressjs.com/) helps to run your application without having to setup a full-blown web server.
+The development server based on based on [Connect middleware](https://github.com/senchalabs/connect) helps to run your application without having to setup a full-blown web server.
-It polls for changes to your widgets and automatically refreshes the browser by injecting .
+It polls for changes to your widgets and automatically refreshes the browser by injecting a [live reload](https://github.com/intesso/connect-livereload) script.
 By default, the development server runs on port 8000, but this can be configured in the Gruntfile.
 The directories that are watched for live reload can also be reconfigured.
 This may be necessary if you are developing a library within in your project, and that library does not belong to a single widget.